Adams Morgan

-Adams Morgan (sometimes abbreviated as AdMo) is a neighborhood in Washington, D.C., located in the city’s Northwest quadrant.
+Adams Morgan (sometimes abbreviated as AdMo) is a neighborhood in Washington, D.C., located in the city's Northwest quadrant.
 Adams Morgan is noted as a historic hub for counterculture and as an arts district.
 It is also known for its popular entertainment district and culinary scene, centered on both 18th Street and Columbia Road.

 In the 21st century, Adams Morgan has been a focus of urban redevelopment and become one of Washington's most gentrifying neighborhoods.
-Notable local businesses include the famed live music club Madam's Organ Blues Bar and the Michelin-starred restaurant Tail Up Goat, among others.
 Adams Morgan has also become one of the hubs of LGBTQ culture in Washington, D.C.

 History

 The Treaty Oak (left) and Oak Lawn mansion (right) in 1900.

 When the District of Columbia was created in 1791, Robert Peter and Anthony Holmead, two prominent colonial-era landowners, held the land comprising modern-day Adams Morgan.
 At that time, these local tracts were north of the original planned City of Washington, and were either undeveloped or only lightly farmed.
 As the population of D.C. expanded, this land was divided into several estates purchased by wealthy residents, including Meridian Hill, Cliffbourne, Holt House, Oak Lawn, Henderson Castle, a part of Kalorama, and the horse farm of William Thornton.

 After the American Civil War, these estates were subdivided and the area slowly grew.
 Once the city's overall-layout plans were finalized in the 1890s, these various subdivisions, using modern construction techniques, developed more rapidly, and the area of Adams Morgan then grew into several attractive and largely upper- and middle-class neighborhoods.

 In the early 20th century, the area was home to a range of people, from the very wealthy living along 16th Street, to white-collar professionals in Lanier Heights, to blue-collar residents east of 18th Street NW.